 Now for some good news:

-If you’re the owner or a member of the hoa financial management team at your professional services firm with one big client, you have options that you may not realize.
+If you’re the owner or a member of this site www.silver-eagle.us at your professional services firm with one big client, you have options that you may not realize.
 These options come from financial analysis and key accounting reports that take out the emotion many feel toward the client and give you the cold, hard facts you need to make smart decisions.
 The options shape the following five tips:

 1. Bloodletting or carnage?